RohitKrish46/learning-notes/MLOps/Data_Drift.md

     - **Impact**: The model may produce unreliable predictions for these outlier transactions, as they fall outside the range of data it was trained on.
 For example, it might incorrectly flag these high-value customers as likely to churn due to their unusual purchase amounts.
     - **Detection**: Using Evidently’s outlier detection tests, the company identifies these transactions as anomalies by applying statistical methods (e.g., z-scores or isolation forests) to the "order value" feature.
 The monitoring dashboard flags individual records with order values exceeding a threshold (e.g., 3 standard deviations from the mean) as outliers, allowing the company to handle them separately (e.g., via manual review or a fallback rule-based system).

----

-### Actions Taken by the Company

-- **Data Drift**: The company uses Evidently’s Data Drift Preset to monitor feature distributions weekly and sets up alerts for significant shifts.
-They plan to retrain the model with recent data including mobile app transactions to account for the shift in purchase channels.
-- **Concept Drift**: To address the changing churn behavior, the company collects new labeled data reflecting the competitor’s impact and retrains the model.
-They also implement periodic retraining (e.g., monthly) to adapt to gradual concept drift.
-- **Prediction Drift**: The company uses prediction drift as a proxy to trigger deeper investigation.
-When prediction drift is detected, they analyze feature importance to identify which inputs (e.g., time since last purchase) are driving the shift and cross-check with concept drift metrics.
-- **Training-Serving Skew**: The company updates the data pipeline to handle missing values consistently (e.g., by imputing them) and retrains the model on a dataset that includes incomplete profiles to better reflect production conditions.
-- **Outlier Detection**: For outlier transactions, the company implements a fallback rule-based system (e.g., flagging bulk buyers as low-risk for churn) and excludes these records from model predictions until sufficient data is collected for retraining.

----

 ### Summary

-This example shows how a single churn prediction model can encounter multiple issues in production:

 - **Data Drift**: Shift in purchase channel and order value distributions due to the mobile app.
 - **Concept Drift**: Changed relationship between inactivity and churn due to a competitor.
 - **Prediction Drift**: Shift in predicted churn probabilities reflecting input and target changes.
 - **Training-Serving Skew**: Mismatch due to missing values in production data.
 - **Outlier Detection**: Unusual bulk purchases flagged as anomalies.

-Using tools like Evidently AI, the company can detect these issues through statistical tests, visual dashboards, and automated monitoring, enabling proactive responses like retraining, pipeline updates, or fallback strategies.

-If you’d like, I can provide a code snippet using Evidently AI to detect these issues or dive deeper into any specific aspect!